 You can find other articles by me tagged "trumpet" here, or cornet here.

-About meIn the late 80's and early 90's I did quite a lot of freelance/semi pro player but these days I spend my time working for a charity and playing the trumpet and cornet on an amateur basis in the Edinburgh area.
-I played the trumpet with the Open Orchestra for seven years until 2010 and then spent a year playing principal cornet with Penicuik Silver Band and then solo cornet with Kingdom Brass B until it's demise.
+About meIn the late 80's and early 90's I did quite a lot of freelance/semi pro player but these days I spend my time working for a charity and playing the trumpet and cornet on an amateur basis.
+Before moving to Edinburgh I played the trumpet with the Open Orchestra for seven years until 2010.
+After moving to Edinburgh I spent a year playing principal cornet with Penicuik Silver Band and then solo cornet with Kingdom Brass B until it's demise.
 At the moment I am playing repiano cornet with the Bathgate Band in first section.
 Although I am currently not a member of a brass band I practice daily, play a bit of traditional jazz, and do occasional orchestra concerts or big band gigs.
 Until something more permanent comes along I am doing a bit of home recording which I call "The Sofa Sessions".
 Its an occasional thing and you can find the videos on my Youtube Channel.

 I started playing at the age of 10 (french horn) switched to euphonium at 14 (because I really wanted to play in a brass band) and then trumpet and cornet at around the age of 19 (although I still doubled on euphonium for a couple of years).